Installieren Sie die genialokal App auf Ihrem Startbildschirm für einen schnellen Zugriff und eine komfortable Nutzung.

 Ihr gewünschter Artikel ist in 0 Buchhandlungen vorrätig - wählen Sie hier eine Buchhandlung in Ihrer Nähe aus:

-A student roadmap to a career as a bilingual mental health provider, with guidance on training programs, conducting research, and building a practice.
+This book is your roadmap to a career as a bilingual mental health provider, with guidance on training programs, conducting research, and building your practice.

 Yessenia Mejia, PsyD, is a clinical assistant professor in the Department of Child and Adolescent Psychiatry at New York University's Grossman School of Medicine and program manager at NYU Langone Hospital in Brooklyn.
 Dr. Mejia received her doctorate from the Ferkauf Graduate School of Psychology at Yeshiva University in New York.
 She was formerly a staff psychologist at New York-Presbyterian Hospital and a postdoctoral fellow at CUIMC.